Dr Kin Wing (Ray) Chan

 External Engagement and Impact

-I have conducted peer review for academic journals including Environment and Planning D, China Quaterly, Journal of Rural Studies, Geoforum, The Pacific Review, Agriculture and Human Values and other social science journals.
+2015 - Present: Peer reviewer for academic journals, including Environment and Planning C & D, China Quaterly, Journal of Rural Studies, Geoforum, The Pacific Review, Agriculture and Human Values, Frontiers in Veterinary Science, Modern Asian Studies, Preventative Veterinary Medicine, other social science and veterinary science journals.

 My initiative in course design and care in teaching have rewarded me with the teaching qualification of Associate Fellow of the Higher Education Academy in 2016.
 I have experience as a teaching assistant in modules on both human geography and urban planning for both undergraduate and postgraduate students.